rheinwerk-verlag/pganonymize/README.rst

 ::

-    usage: pganonymize [-h] [-v] [-l] [--schema SCHEMA] [--dbname DBNAME] [--user USER] [--password PASSWORD] [--host HOST]
+    usage: __main__.py [-h] [-v] [-l] [--schema SCHEMA] [--dbname DBNAME] [--user USER] [--password PASSWORD] [--host HOST]
-                       [--port PORT] [--dry-run]
+                   [--port PORT] [--dry-run] [--dump-file DUMP_FILE]

     Anonymize data of a PostgreSQL database

     optional arguments:
     -h, --help            show this help message and exit -v, --verbose         Increase verbosity
     -l, --list-providers  Show a list of all available providers --schema SCHEMA       A YAML schema file that contains the anonymization rules
     --dbname DBNAME       Name of the database
     --user USER           Name of the database user --password PASSWORD   Password for the database user --host HOST           Database hostname
     --port PORT           Port of the database
-      --dry-run             Don't commit changes made on the database
+    --dry-run             Don't commit changes made on the database --dump-file DUMP_FILE
+                            Create a database dump file with the given name

 Example call::